AMReX-Fusion/Furnace/Docs/source/gravity.rst

 Integration Strategy
 --------------------

-Castro uses subcycling to integrate levels at different timesteps.
+Furnace uses subcycling to integrate levels at different timesteps.
 The gravity algorithm needs to respect this to obtain full accuracy.
 When self-gravity is computed via a multigrid solve (``gravity.gravity_type = PoissonGrav``), we correct for this (though